lukTS/i-shop/README.md

 - **Bonus Program Page**: Information about the bonus program available to customers.
 - **Discount Page**: Details on available discounts for products.

+## Versions of the Server

+This project contains two versions of the server:

+1. **File-based storage (Main)**: The main version of the server that stores data in a `db.json` file.
+This method is lightweight and simple, which makes it particularly convenient for initial development and testing phases.
+It allows rapid changes to the data structure and provides an easy-to-maintain solution without the overhead of managing a full database.

+2. **MongoDB (Development)**: The MongoDB version of the server is a more scalable solution for production environments.
+This database allows for more efficient querying, better data management, and supports complex features like user roles, product filtering, and order management.

+### Why keep the file-based server?

+The file-based `db.json` server is kept for the following reasons:
+- **Ease of development**: It allows quick setup without the need for additional database infrastructure.
+- **Simple data management**: Useful for developers and testers who need an easily editable, local storage solution.
+- **Rapid prototyping**: Ideal for trying out new features before committing to a more complex database system like MongoDB.

 ## Technologies

 - **React**: For building the client-side application.